privacyguides/privacyguides.org/docs/security/multi-factor-authentication.md

     The [comparison table](https://www.nitrokey.com/#comparison) shows the features and how the Nitrokeys compare.
 The Nitrokey 3 listed there will have a combined feature set.

-    The Nitrokey has an open source firmware, unlike the Yuibkey.
+    The Nitrokey has an open source firmware, unlike the YubiKey.

     [Visit nitrokey.com](https://www.nitrokey.com){ .md-button .md-button--primary } [Privacy Policy](https://www.nitrokey.com/data-privacy-policy){ .md-button }